-- Selection Responsibility: Responsibility for selecting these materials falls to Library Committee and the Library Director. - Funding: The Library journal budget funds these purchases.
-Since 2009, the cost of print holdings is minimal, essentially all the funds allocated to journals now goes to purchasing electronic journals. - Adherence to Other Collection Development Guidelines: The purchase of electronic journals should follow present collecting policies as outlined above.
+- Selection Responsibility: Responsibility for selecting these materials falls to the Library Director. - Funding: The Library journal budget funds these purchases.
+Since 2009, essentially all the funds allocated to journals now goes to purchasing electronic journals. - Adherence to Other Collection Development Guidelines: The purchase of electronic journals should follow present collecting policies as outlined above.
 Specifically their purchase should adhere to the general subject boundaries and priorities of the collection and to the chronological, geographical, language, and date of publication guidelines set forth in general policies.
-The Library Committee and Library Director will select materials that meet the standards the Library expects of all materials in regard to excellence, comprehensiveness, and authoritativeness, and weigh the purchase of a particular title against other possible acquisitions from material budgets. - Preference may be given to Consortial buying groups. - Specific Format Criteria: In addition to content, the criteria listed below are used when considering the purchase of electronic journals:
+The Library Director will select materials that meet the standards the Library expects of all materials in regard to excellence, comprehensiveness, and authoritativeness, and weigh the purchase of a particular title against other possible acquisitions from material budgets. - Preference may be given to Consortial buying groups. - Specific Format Criteria: In addition to content, the criteria listed below are used when considering the purchase of electronic journals: